 - a.
-The Board stated that design team responded well to previous Board guidance.
-The Board recommended approval of the additional building details that better demonstrates the tower's layering concept and the mullion details that show just enough depth and texture without overwhelming the simplicity of the building form.
+The Board stated that design team responded well to previous Board guidance and supported how the design team provided additional building details that better demonstrates the tower's layering concept and the mullion details that show just enough depth and texture without overwhelming the simplicity of the building form.
 A-1.a, A-2.1, B-1.2, B-1.c, B.4.1, C-2.1, C-3, C-6.C - b.
-The Board supported the slender tower form and agreed with previous Recommendation 2 (Rec 2) guidance to not support the departure request of 'changing up the mass' (widen the lower reaches of the building).
-The proposal was modified to remove the earlier departure request, and the Board recommended that the tower now reads better as a unified volume.
+The Board supported the slender tower form and agreed with previous Recommendation 2 (Rec 2) guidance to not support the departure request of 'changing up the mass' (widen the lower reaches of the building) as the tower now reads better as a unified volume.
 A-1.a, A-2.1, B-1.2, B-1.c, B.4.1, C-2.1, C-3, C-6.C. - c.
-The Board agreed that the re-designed building is an elegant design solution to a very slender tower but had questions about window treatments being uniform in appearance despite there not being specific design guideline to address this or within the Board's purview.
-Ultimately the Board did not recommend any conditions related to interior window treatments, but encouraged the applicant to develop a comprehensive approach to the window treatments that could emphasize the elegantly designed tower façades.
+The Board agreed that the re-designed building is an elegant design solution to a very slender tower but had specific question about window treatments and suggested that a condition of approval to make window treatments uniform in appearance despite there not being specific design guideline to address this or within the Board's purview.
+While not giving specific guidance, the Board did suggest that a comprehensive approach to window treatments should be taken into consideration.
 B-3.c, B-4, C-1.3